Recreational fishing

 What you need to know

-Before going fishing, pick up a copy of the Cape Byron Marine Park User Guide (PDF, 525.8 KB) and Zoning Map (PDF, 1780.93 KB) online or from your local bait and tackle shops, tourist information centre, or from the marine park office or on your mobile device.
+Before going fishing, download the FishSmart NSW app and pick up a copy of the Cape Byron Marine Park User Guide (PDF, 525.8 KB) and Zoning Map (PDF, 1780.93 KB) online or from your local bait and tackle shops, tourist information centre, or from the marine park office or on your mobile device.

-• Some species are protected from fishing and collecting in habitat protection zones.
+• All fishing and collecting is prohibited in sanctuary zones and some species are also protected from fishing and collecting in habitat protection zones.
 Check out which species you can take in habitat protection zones of Cape Byron Marine Park.

-• Spearfishing is not allowed in and around the Brunswick River Estuary or within sanctuary zones.
-NSW Department of Primary Industries restrict spearfishing in some other areas.
+• Spearfishing is prohibited on open beaches greater than 20m from a headland and is not allowed in and around the Brunswick River Estuary.
+In addition, the NSW Department of Primary Industries restrict spearfishing in some other areas.

 • You can transit through sanctuary zones with stowed fishing gear, but make sure fishing lines aren't baited and no part of the line is immersed in the water.